-It helps to teach life skills that benefit children beyond the classroom, and can develop an appreciation for cultural and community issues, teamwork and social responsibility.
-So whenever the opportunity arises please enrich your child’s life with visits to museums, galleries and clubs allowing your child to discover what may become their own particular interest and passion.
+New experiences and opportunities, enable children to develop character, resilience and motivation.
+They help develop an appreciation for cultural and community issues, teamwork and social responsibility.
+So, whenever the opportunity arises please enrich your child’s life with new experiences and visits to museums, galleries and clubs allowing your child to discover what may become their own particular interest and passion.